 Worker safety

+APS programs are encouraged to use MDTs to support decision-making during the initial assessment.

 All of the types of maltreatment alleged in the report are investigated.
 Any additional type of maltreatment discovered during the course of the investigation is noted and investigated.

 Other vulnerable adults that are affected by the alleged maltreatment or appear to be victims of possible maltreatment are identified, and reported to APS.